 Cassandra Marsillo is an undergraduate student in the Honours Public History program at Concordia University.
 She also has a BFA in Studio Arts with a minor in Italian.
 Her historical research interests include oral history, the study of the formation of nationalist narratives, memory, and the role of mapping and the imaginary in history.
 She is drawn to historical work that is interactive and accessible to the public.
 Her current work on the team centres on Lodovico Domenichi’s La nobiltà delle Donne.

-Marco Piana is a PhD candidate in Italian Studies at McGill University, department of Languages, Literatures and Cultures.
+Marco Piana is a PhD student in Italian Studies at McGill University, department of Languages, Literatures and Cultures.
 His field of research focuses on the literary representation of otherness and religious identity in early modern Italy, with special regard to Gianfrancesco Pico della Mirandola and the Italian Neoplatonic revival.

 Charlotte Sabourin is a PhD student in philosophy at McGill University.
 Her research interests include: Kant’s theoretical and practical philosophy, early modern philosophy, and the history of feminist philosophy.
 Her work on the Project includes research, transcription, and organizational work for the Genre & Method conference (November 2016).